European Environment Agency (EEA) Air Quality Data#

 import matplotlib.pyplot as plt

 The Python library airbase allows you to download all EEA Air Quality data for a country at once.
 You can specify which pollutant, country and time period you want to download.
 Read more about the library here.
 Due to the large file sizes, it is recommended to download data for each country and pollutant (PM10 and PM2.5) separately.
-We have predownloaded data for Italy for you.
+We have predownloaded data for the station Palma de Mallorca, Spain for you.

 The first step is to store the airbase client in a variable called client.